-At Label1, we think of ourselves as a “best of both worlds” creative unit.
-On the one hand, we’re part of ITV Studios, with its global reach and awesome reputation.
-On the other, we’re nimble, spirited and self-propelled – just like an indie start-up.
-We exist to make best-in-class big-scale factual television that captivates big audiences, satisfies the most demanding broadcasters, and moves our favourite genre forwards.
-We’re unashamedly populist, and yet we’re not afraid to take risks in pursuit of talked–about tv.
+We make best-in-class big-scale factual television that captivates large audiences, satisfies the most demanding broadcasters, and moves our favourite genre forwards.
+We’re unashamedly populist, and yet we’re not afraid to take risks in pursuit of talked–about TV.

 Meet the team